 Coriander seeds are used as flavoring agents in confectionery, stews, sausages, sweetbreads, and cakes.

 Coriander leaves, as well as seeds, are being used as an aromatic spice in Chinese, Indian, Pakistani, Middle Eastern, and European cooking.

 Russian dark rye bread, "Borodinsky bread" uses coriander seeds.

 In India, ground powder of coriander seeds is a common household spice powder that is used in pickling, chutneys, stews, curries, marinades as well as in sausages.

 The seeds are chewed as a remedy to prevent halitosis (unpleasant breath).
 (Medical Disclaimer).

 In smaller doses, coriander seeds have no known adverse effects on health.
 They can be safely used by pregnant as well as nursing mothers.

-(Medical disclaimer: The information and reference guides in this website are intended solely for the general information for the reader.
+(Medical disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)

 ≻≻- Leaf coriander nutrition facts.